visw227/AsyncTask_InternetCalling/README.md

 interface is used to collect the results from "onPostExecute" method of the  AsyncTask.
-Then we can used the results for setting to gridview,listview and can perform many other functions by implementing the interface methods
+Then we can use the results for setting to gridview,listview and can perform many other functions by implementing the interface methods